Weird Trading Psychology Tip to Improve Day Trading Performance

 A trading thought should be short and concise, letting you know exactly what you need to do (or not do).

 Come up with key trading thoughts that help you manage specific trading related issues.
 These should relate to specific issues you have noticed with your trading.
 Bring these trading thoughts to mind when certain issues arise.
 Better yet, constantly and regularly repeat your key trading thoughts throughout the day.
-This way, you help the problem from ever arsing in the first place.
-If you tend to over-trade, but are constantly reminding yourself to "Stick to the plan" or "It's unfavorable conditions" you alleviate the compulsion to make impulsive trades.
+This way, you help the problem from ever arising in the first place.
+If you tend to over-trade but are constantly reminding yourself to "Stick to the plan" or "It's unfavorable conditions" you alleviate the compulsion to make impulsive trades.